Key Takeaways:

 Gainesville, Florida

 The Sea Grant program at the University of Florida conducts research and supports education to find the best ways to conserve Florida’s coastal resources and maximize economic opportunities.
 The program works closely with Florida’s citizens, local governments, and the National Oceanic and Atmospheric Administration.
 Such relationships contribute to the fantastic opportunities afforded to University of Florida students and staff.
-Undergraduate students have a variety of complementary degree programs from which to choose, including biology and marine sciences.
+Undergraduate students have a variety of complementary degree programs to choose from, including biology and marine sciences.

 University of Georgia